MichalPokojny/MyProject1/README.md

 **The gallery section**
 - The gallery section shows 3 different sections of photos where user can interact them with hover effect or click on the mobile devices.
+- Each of a picture in the gallery section has a hover effect with small zoom in effect.

 **The contact section**
 - The contact section include simple register form for upcoming trips that collect details of potential customers and other requests.